nilanshutwinkle/random-notes/Intro to Machine Learning with TensorFlow/supervised-learning/training-and-tuning/README.md

 ## 4 - K-Fold Cross Validation

-* **K-fold cross validation**: break data into `k` buckets (potentially randomizing), and train model `k` times, using one bucket for testing set and remaining buckets as training set; then average results for final model.
+* **K-fold cross validation**: break data into `k` buckets (potentially randomizing), and train model `k` times, using one bucket for testing set and remaining buckets as training set; then average the scores across all the trained models

 ```python
 from sklearn.model_select import KFold